telerik/winforms-docs/knowledge-base/submit-support-tickets.md

 * Specify clearly ordered steps to follow.

 * Provide screen shots and explanations of the expected and actual state of the application.
 An alternative option is to provide a screen recording of the issue.
-Download [Jing](http://www.techsmith.com/jing.html) for free, upload the recording to their server, and provide the link.
+Download [TechSmith Capture](https://www.techsmith.com/jing-tool.html) for free, upload the recording to their server, and provide the link.

 * In case of obtaining an error message, copy/paste the entire message and/or provide a screen shot of it.